Sort Of (TV series)

-Sort Of is a Canadian television sitcom, released on CBC Television in 2021.
+Sort Of is a Canadian television sitcom, released on CBC Television beginning in 2021.
 Created by Bilal Baig and Fab Filippo, the series stars Baig as Sabi Mehboob, a non-binary millennial trying to balance their roles as a child of Pakistani immigrant parents, a bartender at an LGBTQ bookstore and café, and a caregiver to the young children of a professional couple.

-In February 2022, the series was renewed for a second season, which premiered on November 15 on CBC Television and CBC Gem in Canada and on HBO Max in the US on December 1.
-In December 2022, the series was renewed for a third season.
-The series has received positive reviews from critics and was the most-nominated television series at the 10th Canadian Screen Awards, winning the award for Best Comedy Series.
+The show aired on CBC Television and CBC Gem in Canada and on HBO Max in the U.S., and ran for three seasons.
+The series received positive reviews from critics and was the most-nominated television series at the 10th Canadian Screen Awards.
+The show has won Best Comedy Series at the Canadian Screen Awards twice and won a Peabody Award.

+In October 2023, it was announced that the third season would also be the last.
+Season three started broadcasting on November 17 on CBC and the final episode was released on December 8.